 Located in Selinsgrove, Pennsylvania, close to the cities of New York,Philadelphia, and Washington, DC, Susquehanna University is near the beautiful Susquehanna River.
 Selinsgrove is one of many small, safe communities in the area.

 On-campus student housing is available for all four years.
 The freshman and sophomore residence halls are very pleasant and spacious.
-Upperclassmen live in contemporary apartments and townhouses at almost the same cost as their freshman and sophomore housing.
+Upperclassmen live in contemporary apartments and townhouses at almost the same cost as the freshman and sophomore housing.

 Travel to and from Susquehanna is easy!
 We offer pickup services for students at the Harrisburg InternationalAirport, and we have transportation to major airports in New York City,Philadelphia, and Washington, DC.